Students on computers on campus

 4. Upload your identity document

-Log into Banner and upload your document
+Log in to Banner and upload your documents

 All other nationalities